Image Source: Getty / LaylaBird

-Plagued by anxiety night after night?
-Relying on over-the-counter meds?
-Just not getting the sleep your body requires?
-If any of this sounds all too familiar, this breathing trick will help you get to bed sooner — no prescriptions required.
+Is your anxiety interfering with your ability to fall asleep night after night?
+Relying on over-the-counter meds to reach the land of nod?
+Just not getting the sleep your body and brain need?
+If this sounds all too familiar, we have a breathing trick to help you fall asleep quickly — no prescriptions required.

-The exercise is called the 4-7-8 technique, and Dr. Andrew Weil calls it a "natural tranquilizer for the nervous system."
+The exercise is called the 4-7-8 technique, and Andrew Weil, MD, founder and director of the Andrew Weil Center for Integrative Medicine at the University of Arizona, calls it a "natural tranquilizer for the nervous system."
 Study after study has linked meditation to lowered stress levels, and this easy-to-follow exercise will help you reap some of the de-stressing benefits that come along with consistent meditation practice.

 - Place the tip of your tongue against the ridge of tissue just behind your upper front teeth, and keep it there through the entire exercise.